leekinglai/ERCF_v3/README.md

 <br>

 ## FAQ
-ERCF v2 is currently at the second iteration or RC2 phase.
+ERCF v2 is currently at the third iteration or v2.5 phase.
 Design evolution has required some BOM changes over RC1.
 There are still some areas that require refinement but we are close to final.
 We're sure there will be lots of questions.
 To avoid repetition on the various support channels, you can find a list of [frequently asked questions](FAQ.md) here.
 If something isn't answered the best place to go is the primary [Voron #ercf_questions](https://discord.com/channels/460117602945990666/909743915475816458) Discord server

 <br>